How To Feed A Loon

 • Place the lentils back into the pot and cover them with water (again, about 1 inch over the beans).
 Bring to a boil and then reduce the heat to medium and simmer them until they are soft, about 1 hour to 90 minutes, stirring frequently and adding water occasionally to maintain the same water level throughout.

-• Meanwhile, heat the ghee and 2 tbsp butter over medium heat in a separate pot.
+• Meanwhile, heat the ghee and 2 tablespoon butter over medium heat in a separate pot.
 Add the onions and cook for 12 minutes, stirring often.
 Add the ginger garlic paste and cook for another 3 minutes, stirring often.

 • Stir in the tomato purée, salt, chili powder, and garam masala.
 Cook for 2 minutes and then remove the pot from the heat.
 Set aside.